Overfitting In AI Certifications

 What is overfitting in AI certifications and why is it important?

-How can I identify overfitting in my learning approach?
+How can I identify overfitting in my certification journey?

 What are the best practices to avoid overfitting in AI certifications?